Azure/azure-sdk/docs/policies/adoption.md

 ## Changing the language specific guidelines

-Language specific guidelines are generally driven by the general guidelines, but also idiomatic and generally accepted principals in the language of choice.
+Language specific guidelines (which includes everything under the language-specific folder of `/docs` in the `azure/azure-sdk` repository) are generally driven by the general guidelines, but also idiomatic and generally accepted design and implementation principals in the language of choice.
 Guidelines can be proposed by anyone via PR, but the following must be met to be merged:

 * PR is approved (through the PR process) by the assigned language architect and one other architect on the SDK architecture board.
 * PR is reviewed with relevant stake holders (such as service teams, security, and CSS).
 * PR is approved by the language dev lead.

+Guidelines, for the purposes of this policy, include:

+* The Design Principals
+* The API design guidelines
+* The Implementation guidelines
+* The Documentation guidelines

 ## Engineering systems policy changes

-The engineering systems policies are also proposed via PR and subject to review:
+The engineering systems policies (which includes everything under the `/docs/policies` folder within the `azure/azure-sdk` repository) are also proposed via PR and subject to review:

 * PR is reviewed with relevant stake holders, as determined by the engineering systems dev lead (such as service teams, security, and CSS).
 * PR is approved by the engineering systems dev lead or designate.